49-50 O'Connell Street, Waterford, Ireland

-An online showcase aimed at creating a new National Farmer Health Alliance will be held on Thursday, 16th September 2021.
+An online showcase aimed at creating a new National Farmer Health Alliance was held on Thursday, 16th September 2021.

-A range of relevant stakeholders and agencies are set to take part in what could be a groundbreaking consensus-building exercise.
+A range of almost 100 relevant stakeholders took part in what could prove to be a groundbreaking consensus-building exercise.

-This half-day event will be opened by Martin Heydon TD, Minister of State at the Department of Agriculture and feature international speakers specialising in supporting farmer wellbeing.
-The keynote speakers are: Alison Kennedy, Senior Research Fellow with the National Centre for Farmer Health at Deakin University, Australia; and Philippe Roy, adjunct professor at the University of Sherbrooke’s School of Social Work in Québec, Canada, whose particular area of research interest is rurality, farmers’ mental health and indigenous wellbeing.
+These notable academics were Dr Alison Kennedy, Senior Research Fellow with the National Centre for Farmer Health at Deakin University, Australia; and Prof Philippe Roy, adjunct professor at the University of Sherbrooke’s School of Social Work in Québec, Canada, whose particular area of research interest is rurality, farmers’ mental health and indigenous wellbeing.

 The objective behind the proposed Alliance is to help establish a cohesive, centralised body to support the health and wellbeing of those working in the Irish Agri sector, and their families.